Protohedgehog/open-research-glossary/glossary.md

 * **Stack Overflow -** A Question and Answer site for programming issues; [Source](http://stackoverflow.com/).

-* **Symplectic -** A world-leading products and services company specialised in research information management.
+* **Symplectic -** A world-leading products and services company specialized in research information management.
 Their flagship system, [Elements](http://symplectic.co.uk/products/elements/), is used by a number of the world's research institutions; [Source](http://symplectic.co.uk/).

 * Zotero